containerpope/nifi-prometheus-reporter/Readme.md

 The tools can be setup with Docker or manually.

+### Install to running Nifi instance
+First download the [current release](https://github.com/mkjoerg/nifi-prometheus-reporter/releases) and then copy the nar file into your Nifi lib folder.
+(Most times under __/opt/nifi/<nifi-version>/lib__)

+After this, just restart Nifi.

+### Limitations
+The Reporting Task can't send custom metrics from processors to the Pushgateway.
+If you want something like this, you have to setup your own processor, that can read FlowFiles, generate custom metrics and send them to a Pushgateway.
+Because this is such a custom thing, it can't be done with this Reporting Task and it is also not the scope of this project.

-### Installing
+### Build it yourself

-The project can be build with maven as the standard fasion of building nifi-processor-bundles.
+The project can be build with maven as the standard fashion of building nifi-processor-bundles.
 Following snippet shows the entire setup with pre-installed Nifi:
 ```sh
 # Clone project